Buronson: Early life and career

-Buronson was born on June 16, 1947 in Saku, Nagano.
+Buronson was born on June 16, 1947, in Saku, Nagano.
+He was the youngest of six children in a farming family.
 In 2017, he established a scholarship program in his hometown.
 The following year he started a manga school, Buronson 100-Hour Manga Academy (武論尊100時間漫画塾), at the Sakudaira Community Center in Saku on April 15.
 Tuition is free, and students attend 20 lectures from professional writers, artists and editors throughout the year for a total of 100 hours.

-After leaving junior high school, Buronson entered the Japan Air Self-Defense Force because his family was poor.
+After leaving junior high school, Buronson entered the Japan Air Self-Defense Force to escape poverty.
+There he became friends with Hiroshi Motomiya.
 He graduated from there in 1967 and served as an Air Force radar mechanic.
-In 1970 he left the Self-Defense Force and was hired by Hiroshi Motomiya as a manga assistant in 1971.
+In 1970 he left the Self-Defense Force and was hired by Motomiya as a manga assistant in 1971.
 He made his manga writing debut in Weekly Shōnen Jump in 1972 with the one-shot Gorō-kun Tōjō, illustrated by Yō Hasebe.
 He was credited by the pen name Buronson, a nickname given to him by colleagues at Motomiya's studio after they all saw the film Adieu l'ami and felt he was similar to its actor Charles Bronson.
 He began his first serial, Crime Sweeper with Gorō Sakai in 1973.
 Its title was later changed to Pink!
 Punch!
 Miyabi.

 When he wrote for Kodansha for the first time, he used the pen name Sho Fumimura.
 It was coined by rearranging the letters of his real name when written in English to "Syo Shimura", then writing it in Japanese and changing some characters.
 He explained that he generally uses Buronson for action series and Sho Fumimura for comedy and other genres, although there are exceptions to both.

 In 1975 Buronson began his first hit in Weekly Shōnen Jump, Doberman Deka drawn by Shinji Hiramatsu.
 It ran until 1979 and was adapted into two live-action films and a TV show.
 Shortly after beginning Doberman Deka, Fumimura worked for Futabasha for the first and only time with Hakkyū Suikoden Hoero Ryū, drawn by Mitsuru Hiruta.
 Also as Fumimura, he started the baseball manga Daiki no Mound for Weekly Shōnen Magazine in 1977 with Kenji Iwasaki.
 When he also began the Self-Defense Force manga Phantom Burai in Shōnen Sunday Zōkan in 1978 with Kaoru Shintani, he was writing three series simultaneously for three different publishers.